sicoyle/virtual-gates/virtualGates.md

 4. 2D vs 3D - TODO?

 ### Straight Line Results
-Difference for both counts if off by one here.
+Difference for both counts is off by one here.

 The table below was captured using `072352396-people-pedestrian-zone.mp4`, and the coordinate configuration set to `"coords": [[20, 45], [40, 45]]` for the LOI.